MRHC’s Amy McLaughlin Earns HFMA Certification

 • Excessive deposition of fibrous tissues

-“We began seeing more and more patients experiencing the effects of lymphedema, so Amanda became certified to provide treatment for our patients,” said Director of the therapy department, Taylor Nelson, PT, DPT.
+“We began seeing more and more patients experiencing the effects of lymphedema, so we knew it was essential to provide treatment for our patients,” said Director of the therapy department, Taylor Nelson, PT, DPT.

 Patients will now be available to receive the following treatments at MRHC: